FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	- Professional - +6 Hit DC, 150% of Average Move-Speed, no Movement needed to turn 45 Degrees during Movement or come to a stop.
 	- Mastered - +7 Hit DC, 200% of Average Move-Speed, Movement is fluid-like and can perform an 'Air Sprint' to move at Double Speed at the requirement of needing 5ft of Movement needed to turn 45 Degrees during Movement or come to a stop.
 ## Attacking
 During Combat, Players will be asked to choose an Offensive Action during their turn.
 An Offensive Action asks of the Player to perform one of the listed Skills or Actions to attack during their Turn in Combat.
-Primary
+- Primary Skills attack without cooldowns unless specified, and attack at a rate unlike other Skills are capable.
+Attacks that can attack more than once per-Round gain a -6 penalty to each successive attack attempt after the first (0, -6, -12, -18, etc.).
 Commonly, a Skill asks of the Player to roll a d20 dice, with the resulting number being checked against a Target's Hit DC to see if the attack lands, meeting or surpassing the roll to succeed.
 Some other Skills might require a different dice, or forgo a dice entirely to perform an Attack Roll.
 Later, as you continue progressing through your game, enemies seem to grow exponentially more and more difficult to hit as they grow more powerful and nimble.
 As such, you use your items that you collect over the course of the game to help compensate for dealing more damage and reliably hitting your Target(s).
 Some of the ways you can increase your Attack Rolls are: